‘Bullshit’ is a well-defined philosophical concept so this post is safe for work. (Around 1.500 words, estimated reading time: 8 min.)

 Exercise pop-scientists don’t even have to lie about the science.
 They nitpick about details, hand-wave subtleties, and never, ever talk about real methodological issues such as demarcation and underdetermination.

-Keeping their audience slightly overwhelmed convince them that the full story would go over their head.
-So when some real science confuses them — like conflicting studies or conflicting information in textbooks — the audience look up to them.
+Keeping their audience slightly overwhelmed helps convince said audience that the full story would go over their head.
+So when some real science confuses them — like conflicting studies or conflicting information in textbooks — the audience looks up to the pop scientists.

 If they really cared about science, they would promote science textbooks and explain how to face their inconsistencies.
 Pretty much what I do.